Asset Protection Planning Law Firm

 Asset protection is not just for the super-wealthy because anyone can get sued.
 Lawsuits arise from car accidents, credit card debt, a leaky faucet flooding your neighbor’s apartment, someone getting hurt in your home, etc. We can spot the liabilities that lurk ahead for you, your family, and your business.
 Sometimes the simplest tactics work.
 Other times, we will need a few layers of asset protection to protect your wealth.
-Below are the most common asset protection strategies our firm employs.
-We keep it simple and help keep your money in your pocket.
+Below are the most common asset protection strategies our asset protection lawyers employ.
+We keep it simple and help keep money in your pocket.

 Florida Homestead Property – the most important Florida law that protects your real property is the homestead exemption.
 If registered properly with the county, Florida exempts your home from the reach of creditors.
 Florida also protects property owned jointly by a husband and wife from the creditors of either spouse.